magomimmo/modern-cljs/doc/tutorial-17.md

                       (format "%.2f" (calculate quantity price tax discount))))
 ```

+> NOTE 2: As you should remember, the `validate-shopping-form` function
+> returs `nil` when all the input values of the `shoppingForm` are valid
+> and return a map of errors messages (e.g. `{:quantity
+> ["Quantity can't be negative"] :price ["Price ha to be a number"]}` when
+> any value is invalid.
+The value of each key of the returned map is
+> always a vector of messages, even when there is just one of them, and we
+> need to take the `first`.

-At the moment the `update-attr` is just calling the `set-attr`
+At the moment the `update-attr` is just calling the `set-attr` function
-function and substitutes all its occurrences, but the last one, in the
+and substitutes all its occurrences, but the last one, in the
 `shopping-template` definition.
 This is because we want to verify that
-the code refactoring done until now does not break the application.
+the code refactoring done until now does not break the `calculate` happy
+path.

 Now run the server as usual.